Back to top

 Mt.
 Tam's Pantoll Campground offers 16 walk-in campsites on a first-come, first-served basis.
 Each site has a table, rock barbeque, and food locker, and there are flush toilets and water nearby, and firewood is available for sale.
 Bootjack Campground has 15 campsites.
 Sites here are first-come first-served.
 Bootjack sites have tables, rock barbeques, and food lockers.
 Drinking water and flush toilets are nearby.
 At both these campgrounds, you'll need to pack in your gear a short distance from the parking area.
 Call the Pantoll Ranger Station at (415) 388-2070 for current rates and availability (the rangers will not hold a campsite for you though).

-At Steep Ravine Environmental Campground, families can camp in rustic cabins on a marine terrace near Stinson Beach.
-Each cabin has a small wood stove, picnic table, sleeping platforms, and an outdoor barbeque.
+At the popular Steep Ravine Environmental Campground, families can camp in rustic cabins or at tent sites on a marine terrace near Stinson Beach.
+Each cabin has a small wood stove, picnic table, sleeping platforms, and an outdoor BBQ grill.
 There is no running water or electricity.
 Pit toilets, water, and firewood are nearby.
+More information at www.parks.ca.gov,

 Angel Island State Park camping